 Another great advantage of 3D technologies: during the manufacturing process Ford engineers encountered a serious issue.
 After placing a V8 engine into a new vehicle body structure, the design created an unreachable oil filler cap because the engine was located lower and farther back under the hood.
 Using a 3D printed prototype, the engineers managed to quickly design and create an oil connector and avoid costly redesign during the vehicle manufacturing stage.

 Carbon3D has a peculiar business model: the company doesn’t sell its printers directly.
 Instead, they offer a subscription service, all those who wish to use the machine have to lease it.
 The company claims that it’s a consumer care policy.
 This way, you won’t have to worry that the machine will become outdated in a couple of years, you can just cancel your subscription.
-Technical support is provided for all users and the software updates occur on a regular basis.
+Technical support is provided for all users and the software updates occur regularly.

 According to the Carbon3D website, as of January 2018, the M1 annual subscription is priced at $40,000/yr and the M2 - $50,000/yr.
 Besides the printer, customers will get equipment for baking and cleaning.
 Subscription does not include materials and requires separate Printer Installation & Initial Training Fee.